Malicious URL Detection using Machine Learning: A Survey: Feature Representation

 \section{Feature Representation}

 As stated earlier, the success of a machine learning model critically depends on the quality of the training data, which hinges on the quality of feature representation.
 Given a URL $\u \in \mathbb{U}$, where $\mathbb{U}$ denotes a domain of any valid URL strings, the goal of feature representation is to find a mapping $g:\mathbb{U}\rightarrow\R^d$, such that $g(\u) \rightarrow \x$ where $\x \in \R^d$ is a $d$-dimensional feature vector, that can be fed into machine learning models.
-The process of feature representation can be further broken down into two steps: \begin{enumerate} \item \emph{Feature Collection}: This phase is engineering oriented, which aims to collect most if not all relevant information about the URL.
-This includes information such as presence of the URLs in a blacklist, the direct features of the URL such as the URL String and information about the host, the content of the web-site such as HTML and JavaScript, popularity information, etc. Figure \ref{fig:feature} gives an example to demonstrate various types various types of information that can be collected from a URL to obtain the feature representation. \item \emph{Feature Preprocessing}: In this phase, the unstructured information about the URL (e.g. textual description) is appropriately formatted, and converted to a numerical vector so that it can be fed into machine learning algorithms.
-For example, the numerical information can be used as is, and the BoW is used for representing textual or lexical content.
-Besides, some data normalization (e.g., Z-score normalization) may often be used to handle the scaling issue. \end{enumerate}
+The process of feature representation can be further broken down into two steps: \begin{enumerate} \item \emph{Feature Collection}: This phase is engineering oriented, which aims to collect relevant information about the URL.
+This includes information such as presence of the URLs in a blacklist, features obtained from the URL String, information about the host, the content of the website such as HTML and JavaScript, popularity information, etc. Figure \ref{fig:feature} gives an example to demonstrate various types various types of information that can be collected from a URL to obtain the feature representation. \item \emph{Feature Preprocessing}: In this phase, the unstructured information about the URL (e.g. textual description) is appropriately formatted, and converted to a numerical vector so that it can be fed into machine learning algorithms.
+For example, the numerical information can be used as is, and Bag-of-words is often used for representing textual or lexical content. \end{enumerate}

 For malicious URL detection, researchers have proposed several types of features that can be used to provide useful information.
-We categorize these features into: Blacklist Features, URL-based Lexical Features, Host-based features, Content-based Features, and Others (Context, Popularity, etc.).
+We categorize these features into: Blacklist Features, URL-based Lexical Features, Host-based features, Content-based Features, and Others (Context and Popularity).
 All have their benefits and short-comings - while some are very informative, obtaining these features can be very expensive.
 Similarly, different features have different preprocessing challenges and security concerns.
-Next, we will discuss each of these feature categories in detail, followed by comparing their pros and cons.
+Next, we will discuss each of these feature categories in detail.

-\subsection{BlackList Features}
+\subsection{Blacklist Features}

 As mentioned before, a trivial technique to identify malicious URLs is to use blacklists.
 An existing URL as having been identified as malicious (either through extensive analysis or crowd sourcing) makes its way into the list.
 However, it has been noted that blacklisting, despite its simplicity and ease of implementation, suffers from nontrivial high false negatives \cite{sinha2008shades} due to the difficulty in maintaining exhaustive up-to-date lists.
 Consequently, instead of using blacklist presence alone as a decision maker, it can be used as a powerful feature.
 In particular, \cite{ma2009beyond} used the presence in a blacklist as a feature, from 6 different blacklist service providers.
 They also analyzed the effectiveness of these features compared to other features, and observed that blacklist features alone did not have as good a performance as other features, but when used in conjunction with other features, the overall performance of the prediction model improved.